I’m a recovering conservative media addict. Whew, feels good to get that off my chest.

 It’s true.
-For years I was a daily consumer of conservative media – until I experienced a “healing of my Rush Limbaugh addiction.”
-And it changed my life for the better.
+For years I was a daily consumer of conservative media – radio, internet and cable news – until the day I began to walk into the healing of my Rush Limbaugh addiction.
+Doing so forever changed my life – for the better.

 Limbaugh is one of the all-time media greats… The problem, however, is Limbaugh’s gain has come at a big cost to our culture and to the spiritual life of Christians.

 Now before you click out of this blog convinced this is a political rant that might not fit your narrative, hear me out.
 I’ve served much of my life in media and, without question, Rush Limbaugh is one of the all-time media greats.
 He took a niche genre and revolutionized it.
 He has, rightly, garnered fame and fortune for that achievement.
 The problem, however, is I believe Limbaugh’s gain has come at a big cost to our culture and to the spiritual life of Christians.
 Allow me to explain with my story.

 A few years ago, I experienced a renewal journey in my spiritual life.
 After years of placing my faith on life’s back burner, I found a renewed passion for God.
 The dry spiritual side of my life suddenly became exciting and invigorated.
 A void in my spirit was being filled by interacting with my faith.
 But something wasn’t fitting into this new passion.
 Something in my life seemed to an outlier in this time of spiritual reconnection.